Adopt or shop responsibly: Breeding, rescue, and my evolution

 It’s difficult to obtain exact data on how many homeless dogs, cats, and other companion animals live in the United States.
 That said, at the time of writing:

-The ASPCA estimates that about 6.3 million companion animals enter shelters each year (3.1 million dogs and 3.2 million cats).
+The ASPCA estimates about 6.3 million companion animals enter shelters each year (3.1 million dogs and 3.2 million cats).

 This number of pets entering the shelter system has actually declined in recent years.
 This might be due to a range of factors like increased adoptions, more frequent reunions with original owners, and a decrease in accidental litters through education and spaying & neutering protocols.